avi1o1/ML_IITG/README.md

 Note that this is not an exhaustive resource list.
 Even in this course we followed various other standalone videos, medium articles, kaggle blogs and websites.
 Additionally, we attended various talks, webinars, hands-on activities and hackathons, which together with the final project helped us get a good understanding in the topic (which still might not be sufficient).

-On a side note, I have [another repository](https://github.com/avi1o1/PyLibs) dedicated to various pyhon libraries that might come handy in your ML journey.
+On a side note, I have [another repository](https://github.com/avi1o1/PyLibs) dedicated to various python libraries that might come handy in your ML journey.

-## Acknowledgments
+## Installations Required
-Consulting and Analytics Club, IIT Guwahati for conducting the course
+- numpy
+- pandas
+- matplotlib
+- seaborn
+- scikit-learn
+- xgboost
+- keras

 ---